-Set up and pay off is when you put something in the earlier part of your story which, in and of itself, makes sense as an isolated moment.
-You then use that moment later in the story to greater effect, and thus pay off your audience for noticing and remembering it.
+Set up and pay off is a writing technique to make your story feel satisfying.
+You put something in the earlier part of your story which, in and of itself, makes sense as an isolated moment.
+Then use that moment later in the story to greater effect.
+You pay off your audience for noticing and remembering it.

 The Effect Of Set Up And Pay Off

-Making the effort to write effective set up and pay off means your audience feels rewarded for paying attention, and included in the story process.
-Those early set up notes are put in just for their enjoyment because without them the story would still make sense, but paying them off enhances the story climax, and makes your audience have a better experience.
+Including set up and pay off means your audience feels rewarded for paying attention.
+Those early set up notes are put in just for their enjoyment.
+Without them the story would still make sense.
+Paying them off enhances the story climax, and makes your audience have a better experience.

 I’m going to be using a couple of examples from the film Die Hard to demonstrate the use and effect of set up and pay off.

-If you haven’t seen it, this includes massive spoilers, but if you have, you’ll recognise the examples and it should start to form a clearer understanding of different ways of using this technique in your story, and why it is such a good thing to do.
+If you haven’t seen it, this includes massive spoilers.
+If you have, you’ll recognise the examples.
+It should start to form a clearer understanding of different ways of using this technique in your story, and why it is such a good thing to do.

-When John McClane first arrives at Nakatomi Tower, on a quest to win back the love of his ex wife Holly, he is introduced to Ellis.
-Ellis is your classic 80’s movie scumbag, and acting as a romantic antagonist to John McClane.
-To taunt him about how successful and powerful Holly is in comparison to John, Ellis tells Holly to show him the watch she was given by the company as a reward for how successful she has been.
-He it telling John that he and his company are superior to John, and he wouldn’t be able to compete with them and give her anything as nice as that watch and the life she has there in LA.
+Ellis wants to taunt John about how successful Holly is without him.
+He tells Holly to show him the watch she was given by the company as a reward.
+He tells John that he and his company are superior to John.
+That he wouldn’t be able to compete with them and give her anything as nice as that watch and the life she has there in LA.

-The pay off for this early set up is that, at the very end of the movie, when Hans Gruber is hanging out of the window of the building, clinging onto Holly’s arm so she might fall out too, the way John stops him and saves the day is to unclip the watch.
+The watch at the beginning of the film is paid off beautifully at the very end of the movie.
+Hans Gruber is hanging out of the window of the building, clinging onto Holly’s arm so she might fall out too.
+The way John stops him and saves the day is to unclip the watch.
 In that moment, the offensive watch, and the offensive villain, go plummeting downwards in the iconic scene we all know and love.

-Using the watch in this way solves the problem of the villain, and it feels like John is getting emotional catharsis for the company attempting to lure her away from him, because they can give her a fancy watch, but he can save her life.
+Using the watch in this way solves the problem of the villain, and it feels like John is getting emotional catharsis for the company attempting to lure her away from him.
+They can give her a fancy watch, but he can save her life.

 On the outside of the tower, policeman Al is helping John McClane via walkie talkie.
 He tells John a story about why he was given a desk job after accidentally shooting a kid who was holding a toy gun.
-Since that day, he has been unable to fire his weapon, so was no longer suitable to work on the streets.
+Since that day, he has been unable to fire his weapon.
 It’s an emotional story that connects John and Al, and shows his vulnerability.

 At the end of the film, when John and Holly have finally escaped Nakatomi Tower, and it seems like everyone is now safe, another terrorist comes running out, and goes to shoot John.
 He is then shot, before he can hurt anyone, and you then are shown that is was Al who shot him.
 It’s a powerful moment, and obviously means a lot to Al, and John understands why it does.

 The film would have worked just fine had he won by throwing Hans Gruber off the roof to protect Holly.
 You’d still get the same shot of him falling.
-It would have worked fine if Al hadn’t been through the trauma and had just shot the terrorist to protect John at the end of the film.
+It would have worked fine if Al hadn’t been through the trauma and had just shot the terrorist to protect John.

-The film would have worked fine, the plot would have essentially remained the same, but it wouldn’t hold such high standing in people’s hearts.
-It’s because the time and dedication was taken, because the audience’s satisfaction was prioritised, that Die Hard is still so loved.
+The film would have worked fine, the plot would have essentially remained the same.
+But it wouldn’t hold such high standing in people’s hearts.
+It’s because the time and dedication was taken.
+Because the audience’s satisfaction was prioritised.

 When you’re looking to achieve something similar in your own story, remember that you’re making this effort for your audience not for yourself.
 You can still tell your choice of story, with your choice of characters, without putting the time into the set up and pay off, but your audience won’t enjoy it as much.

-Even if they don’t realise what it is they’re appreciating, they will realise you have taken this time and respected them enough to go to the trouble, and you should love your audience enough to do that.
+Even if they don’t realise what it is they’re appreciating, they will realise you have taken this time and respected them enough to go to the trouble.
+You should love your audience enough to do that.

 The key is to, when you reach the end of your story, if anything is plot relevant go back and seed it into your story early.
 Or, if you’re looking for something to use in a climax moment, go and look into the earlier part of your story and find something you’ve already placed there as scenery or in a moment between characters.